Understanding MCA & DOLS in Mental Health Care

 – Retain: Hold information long enough to use it (even briefly)

-– Use or weigh: Process information as part of decisionmaking
+– Use or weigh: Process information as part of decision-making

 – Communicate: Express the decision (by any means—speech, sign, behaviour)